atomicjolt/adhesion/README.md

 and will be used to sign the LTI request.
 Generate this value using `rake secret`.
 Alternatively if you leave this field empty an LTI secret will be automatically generated for the account.
 - **canvas_uri:** The URI of the Canvas institution to be associated with a specific account.

+#### Scorm Player
+We have both the Scorm Cloud and the Scorm Engine setup to work with Adhesion.
+You will need to decide which one you will be using then in the seeds file go to the application named SCORM Player and change the default_config scorm_type to "cloud" or "engine".
+You can change this later in the database if needed.

 Once you've setup your seeds file run it to setup database defaults: